neil7057/all-about-autism/README.md

 1. [Font Awesome:](https://fontawesome.com/)
     - Used for icons on social links and drop down menus.
 1. [jQuery:](https://jquery.com/)
-    - jQuery is used to make the navbar responsive and provide additional coding flexibility. specifically used with teh emailJS service and modal and other processing.
+    - jQuery is used to make the navbar responsive and provide additional coding flexibility. specifically used with the emailJS service, modal and other processing.
 1. [Gitpod](https://www.gitpod.io/)
     - GitPod was used for version control by utilizing the GitPod terminal to commit to Git and Push to GitHub.
 1. [GitHub:](https://github.com/)
-    - GitHub is used to store the projects code after being pushed from the development environment(s).
+    - GitHub is used to store the project's code after being pushed from the development environment.
 1. [Balsamiq:](https://balsamiq.com/)
     - Balsamiq was used to create the [wireframes](#wireframes) during the design process.